Billionaire Profile

 In-Depth Profile

-Amy Goldman Fowler was born in 1954 and is the daughter of Lillian (née Schuman) and Sol Goldman.
-Sol Goldman was a prominent real estate developer and philanthropist.
-Her educational background includes a Bachelor's degree from Barnard College, a Master's from Columbia University's Teachers College, and a PhD from Oklahoma State University.
-Her upbringing provided her with opportunities in both academics and the family real estate business, Solil Management.
+Amy Goldman Fowler was born in 1954.
+She is the daughter of Lillian (née Schuman) and Sol Goldman.
+Her father was a prominent real estate investor in New York City, amassing a large portfolio of commercial and residential properties.
+She has three siblings: Allan H. Goldman, Diane Goldman Kemper, and Jane Goldman.
+Amy earned a Bachelor's degree in psychology from Barnard College, a Master's in developmental psychology from Columbia University's Teachers College, and a doctorate in clinical psychology from Oklahoma State University.

 Rise to Success